 Also as you can imagine, there is quite a lot about current trends and memes.

 DO NOT feel you need to be up all night on Google to answer questions way out of your area.
 Although remember, you’ll know more than most of the students.
 Answer what you feel you can, but it’s fine to say you don’t know.
 You can suggest who they should ask, or how they could try to find out.
 It’s also fine to say if you had a look for the answer – “I was interested by this too, so I had a quick look.
-Wikipedia tells me that x” etc.
+Wikipedia tells me that x” etc. Occasionally you might be asked questions related to a student’s personal health or that of a family member, so we have additional advice for answering personal health questions.

 A cautionary tale.
 Last year two scientists ignored our advice to say ‘I don’t know’, Googled the answer to one question, found the same spoof site, didn’t realise the information was nonsense and repeated it in their answers.
 I think they must have been rushing, because it was pretty obviously nonsense if you thought about it.
 I hope I don’t have to say this, but use your critical faculties if you’re going outside your area and want to avoid looking silly.